 You must bring your passport if you are not a British Citizen.
 The UEA Visa Compliance Team will need to see the passports of all new European and international students.
 If you do not have a passport, a European national identity card will suffice.
 Please note that if you hold dual nationality, we will also need to check your documents so please bring both passports with you.

 Certificates and transcripts

-If you haven’t applied through UCAS you need to bring certificates for any qualifications you told us about on your application.
+If you haven’t applied through UCAS you need to bring certificates for the qualifications that gained you entry to UEA.
 If you are visiting or an ERASMUS student we won’t need to see your certificates or transcripts.

 You may need to bring other documents in order to register for your course.
 This might be proof of work experience, or something else you used in your application.
 Please check your admissions email now and make sure you have any documents requested.

-If your religion means you don’t study or sit exams on any particular day, please put this in a letter to the Registrar and Secretary and bring it to your campus registration event.
+If your religion means you don’t study or sit exams on any particular day, please put this in a letter to the Director of Student and Academic Services and bring it to your campus registration event.
 This is so we can plan your time carefully.

 As a full time student, you don’t have to pay Council Tax.
 If you’re in university accommodation, you don’t need to do anything.
 If you’re staying in private accommodation, you might need to give your landlord a Council Tax Certificate.
 After you have registered at the university, you can get one through the student portal.

 If you’re paying fees directly, you’ll need to bring the bank details of the bank account your fees are being paid from.
 If you’re paying using a tuition fee loan, bring your confirmation letter from the loans company.